Larguma/crawling-mysteries/src/main/resources/assets/crawling-mysteries/lavender/entries/notes_of_the_mad_archivist/tuto_entry.md

 ;;;;;

-WHAOU this is a keybind: <keybind;"key.crawling-mysteries.spell_key_slot_left"> and is found under <src/main/resources/assets/crawling-mysteries/lang/en_us.json>
+WHAOU this is a keybind: <keybind;key.crawling-mysteries.spell_key_slot_left> and is found under <src/main/resources/assets/crawling-mysteries/lang/en_us.json>

 This above page-break syntax (;;;;;) starts the next page.